brkzlr/PS2RichPresence/README.md

 ## Supported OS
 Compatible OS that this will compile and run on are as follows:
 - Linux
+  - If you download the release `.zip` instead of compiling the program yourself, you need to have glibc version equal to or higher than `2.35` as the zip is created using Ubuntu 22.04 as base.
 - MacOS
   - Even though this program will compile and run fine on MacOS, you will need to install the open source Samba suite on modern MacOS versions as Apple removed it in favour of their own implementation.
   - If you don't install Samba, then the program won't do anything as `smbstatus` is missing by default on modern MacOS.